 The Earl of Southampton then obtained a license to hold a market in Bloomsbury Square; by 1666 this was held four times a week, selling meat and fish.

-With the best of London close by the appeal of Bloomsbury, with its eclectic mix of architecture and quaint individual nature, continued throughout the second half of the 20th century and into the 21st.
+With the best of London close by, the appeal of Bloomsbury, with its eclectic mix of architecture and quaint individual nature, has continued to this day.

 Living in Bloomsbury